 Sometimes even to live is an act of courage.Seneca

 Lucius Annaeus Seneca is one of the greatest stoic philosophers of all times.
-He was a wealthy man, materially, but even more spiritually and could wish for anything, but he lived a simple life.
+He was a wealthy man, materially, but even more spiritually and could wish for anything, but he maintained a simple life.
 He knew what life truly represents and how to manage to spend it well.

-According to this, Seneca wrote a nice completion of dialogues which should be on your list of book priorities if it hasn’t been so far.
+According to this, Seneca wrote an excellent completion of dialogues which should be on your list of book priorities if it hasn’t been so far.

-Each one of us often forgets how precious life is that we spend a lot of time and energy on people and situations which doesn’t mean anything to us, and thus we forget living in the moment, cherishing each one of them as it is the last.
+We often forget how precious life is that we spend a lot of time and energy on unimportant people and situations, and thus we forget living in the moment, cherishing each one of them as it is our last.

 Take a first step just by listening to your breath and then get deep into the dialogues and make your one life genuinely worthwhile!

 I’ll conclude with Seneca’s words: